 Marketing.
 It’s one of the most stressful words in a small business owner’s vocabulary.
 Marketing can be overwhelming.
 It can be expensive.
 It can be frustrating.
 It can push you to the edge of a nervous breakdown.
-Most importantly, it can mean the difference between running a successful business and running yourself into the ground.
+Most importantly, marketing can mean the difference between running a successful business and running yourself into the ground.

 No pressure here.
 No pressure at all.

-So, what’s a business owner to do?
+So, what’s a small business owner to do?
 How do we discern the important advice from the schemes intent on separating us from our hard-earned profits?
 And if we don’t figure this out quickly, will there even be any profits to separate us from?

 It’s enough to drive a person back to their dreaded 9-5.